Russian 'agent' Maria Butina to be released from US prison

-Starting in 2013, Butina built a bridge to the United States through ties between her very small Russian gun rights group and the National Rifle Association, the powerful, Republican-aligned American firearms lobby.
-Her group hosted NRA leaders in Russia and she and her influential Moscow sponsor, Alexandr Torshin, attended NRA events and US political gatherings, where they met with influential Republicans.
+Starting in 2013, Butina built a bridge to the United States through ties between her very small Russian gun-rights group and the National Rifle Association, the powerful, Republican-aligned American firearms lobby.
+Her group hosted NRA leaders in Russia and she and her influential Moscow sponsor, Alexander Torshin, attended NRA events and US political gatherings, where they met with influential Republicans.

 Attending a Trump rally in 2016, Butina was singled out to ask the future president a question about US-Russia relations.
 Her social media was full of pictures of her posing with various firearms, endearing her to US gun activists.
 She became the girlfriend of a mid-level Republican and NRA operative, Paul Erickson.